turgutguvenc/Dictionary/README.md

 # Dictionary
-English Dictionary
+- English Dictionary-
-This simple program is about finding meaning the given word by user.
+This simple program is about finds the meaning of the word given by the user.